 /foo/, after receiving a 412 response, to retrieve an updated version of the content before updating it.

 The important thing this example shows is that the same functions can be used to compute the ETag and last modification values in all situations.
 In fact, you should use the same functions, so that the same values are returned every time.

 Comparison with middleware conditional processing¶

-easy to use and suitable for many situations, those pieces of middleware
+use and suitable for many situations, the middleware has limitations for

-- They are applied globally to all views in your project
+- It’s applied globally to all views in your project.

-- They don’t save you from generating the response itself, which may be expensive
+- It doesn’t save you from generating the response, which may be expensive.

 You should choose the most appropriate tool for your particular problem here.